 The other provisions of the margin lending facility between us continue to apply including any rights and obligations regarding termination.
 In particular, if the facility is terminated early (including under Clause 7.1 of the current terms) then you and any security provider must pay us for any losses or costs (including any break costs) we suffer.
 These losses are likely to be affected by the change in wholesale market rates, and the remaining fixed interest rate period when the termination occurs.

-Read the information below or download Fixed Interest Rate Loans - Frequently Asked Questions (PDF 501KB)
+Read the information below or download Fixed Interest Rate Loans - Frequently Asked Questions (PDF 224KB)

-For existing customers please refer to the maturity date on your rollover letter/email.
+For existing customers please refer to the due date on your rollover letter/email.

 The prepayment periods you can prepay for are 3, 6, 9 and 12 months.
 You may also fix your rate for up to 5 years but can only prepay for a maximum of 12 months.

-To take up a fixed rate offer, please choose the amount you wish to prepay and your payment method then either:
+To take up a fixed rate offer, please choose the amount you wish to fix and your payment method then either:

 The payment options are: